Kafū, aged forty-one.

 August 4th.

-Mr. Tanizaki Jun'ichirou visited.
+Mr. Tanizaki Jun'ichirō visited.

 August 5th.

-The dark clouds dispersed, and the weather turned clear.
+The dark clouds dispersed, bringing clear weather.

-A cool breeze heralded autumn.
+A cool breeze announced autumn's arrival.

 August 6th.